-I usually start interviews by asking for some background info, so here we go.
+Hi Troy.
 How did you get your start in music?

 Did the pro audio side of things start for you in your dad’s studio?

-And as you got older, what were some of the first tracks that you worked on that put you on the map?
+As you got older, what were some of the first tracks that you worked on that put you on the map?

 I got my industry start thanks to my former partner, Brycyn Evans.
 I used to take my MPC over to his house and we’d make music together.
 We even did a remix for Shaggy and that became my first major credit for production.
 We ended up signing with Quincy Jones III (QD3), whom Brycyn knew.
 Brycyn was working on some Tupac tracks for the “All Eyez On Me“, like “Hellrazor” and “Gettin Money” which he collaborated with QD3 on.
 Jay Brown was our manager at the time, who worked at Elektra Records.
 Through that, I was able to produce music for T-Boz from TLC for the Backstage: A Hard Knock Life soundtrack album.
-I remember T-Boz laughing at me when we couldn’t work past 11:30pm, because I had to go to school the next morning, haha.
+I remember T-Boz laughing at me when we couldn’t work past 11:30pm, because I had to go to school the next morning (laughs).

 And following that, you also had some success in the mid to late 2000s, right?

 Yeah, the T-Boz thing was in 1999, and moving on from that we got some placements with some other urban artists.
 I ended up working with people like Missy Elliot, and had my own artists that Brycyn and I had signed.
 But then Brycyn passed away, which left me to keep working on our projects.
 So I ended up meeting Solange and her dad through my first publisher, Valerie Bisharat, who was like a second mom to me.
 Solange and I wrote a bunch of songs together that ended up on her first album, and I also ended up doing the title-track to Kelly Roland’s first album and I had a track on Michelle Williams’ first album too.
-Following that, I got to work on Jada Pinket Smith’s first rock/metal album, and through that I got to engineer/produce majority of Will Smith’s last rap album, “Lost & Found“, which was an amazing experience.
-I hadn’t had any hit records at that pint, but a good friend of mine, Andre Merrit called me one day and said “I’m in the studio with Chris Brown.
+Following that, I got to work on Jada Pinket Smith’s first rock album, and through that I got to engineer and produce majority of Will Smith’s last rap album, “Lost and Found“, which was an amazing experience.

+Sure.
+A good friend of mine, Andre Merritt called me one day and said “I’m in the studio with Chris Brown.
 Why don’t you come by? “.
-So I went by there, and I walked in on them writing “Disturbia“, which was interesting because Chris at the time was still solely an RnB artist, and I didn’t know he was about to cross over to the pop side.
-I remember thinking “I wonder what this is for? “, and of course it went on to become a huge Rihanna hit.
-But I ended up playing him a CD of beats that had 30 tracks on it, nearly all RnB, and he ended up liking the last one which was more of a pop vibe, and it ended up being “Dreamer“, which was featured on the 2008 Summer Olympic campaign and became my first hit.
+So I went by, and I walked in on them writing “Disturbia“, which was interesting because Chris was still solely an RnB artist at the time, and I didn’t know he was about to cross over to pop.
+I remember thinking, “I wonder what this is for? “, and of course it went on to become a huge Rihanna hit.
+But I ended up playing him a CD of beats that had 30 tracks on it, nearly all RnB, and liked the last one, which had a pop vibe, and it ended up being “Dreamer“, which was featured on the 2008 Summer Olympic campaign and became my first hit.

 As someone who had their beginnings in the analog domain of the 80s, how was the process like for you to transition into today’s digital realm?

-At this year’s NAMM show, I spoke with one of the lead engineers who works on Universal Audio’s plugins, and he was telling me how because of the advancement of smartphones and smaller chips, he looks forward to being able to harness the power of the new micro processors that are coming out.
+At this year’s NAMM Show, I spoke with one of the lead engineers who works on Universal Audio’s plugins, and he was telling me how because of the advancement of smartphones and smaller chips, he looks forward to being able to harness the power of the new micro processors that are coming out.
 The ideas he has in his head can’t be realized with current technology, which shows that the future has more to offer.

-I consider myself a bedroom producer, funnily.
-My setup is very bedroom-like.
-My room is extremely incorrect.
+Funnily enough, I consider myself a bedroom producer; my setup is very bedroom-like, and my room is extremely incorrect.
 It’s an extra room in the back of my house that’s made out of metal tin.
 I share it with my kids, so it’s a play-room and a studio, which is crazy.
 But I do mixing here anyway.
 Knowing my equipment, and using different headphones helps me achieve what I want.
 As bedroom producers, we all need to take musical responsibility and do our diligence.
-If I run into a mixing in problem, I’ll just Google it, like how to get rid of the 500Hz that’s dominating my mix.
+If I run into a mixing in problem, I’ll just Google an answer, like how to get rid of the 500 Hz that’s dominating my mix.

 The beauty of it is that even if plugins don’t give the exact same thing as analog, they’re still an option.
 I think the whole purpose of initially using EQ and compression was to correct audio that was captured incorrectly.
-Nowadays we tend to purposely alter things or mess them up.
+Nowadays, we tend to purposely alter things or mess them up.
 So you don’t need hardware to make something incorrect, or to create what you like.
 I use analog gear for specific characteristic reasons.
 But on the plugin side, I recently fell in love with the Fabfilter stuff, though I was a bit late on that.
 I use the Pro-Q for all kind of Mid-Side processing.
 Fabfilter’s multi-band compressor, Pro MB, is amazing too.
-You don’t need to be a rocket scientist to use it, and I use it a lot for processing specific frequencies in vocals.
+You don’t need to be a rocket scientist to use it, and I use it a lot for processing of specific frequencies in vocals.
 Then I might shoot those vocals off to an auxiliary channel with another MB for some overall adjustment, and if I need some more compression, I’ll use the UAD 1176 in parallel.
 And if there’s any additional compression that’s needed, I’ll turn to the Fabfilter Pro L, which I think is very transparent, or the Waves R Compressor.

 In general, I look at myself like a chameleon, since I work in different genres and play different instruments.
 So I can be comfortable in a modest bedroom or in a large studio environment.
 Years ago I worked as an in-house songwriter and producer for Will Smith at the Boom Boom Room in Burbank, California, which had everything.
-The B-Room had tons of gear, and the A-Room had an SSL J Desk.
+The B-Room had tons of gear, and the A-Room had an SSL J series.
 So I had the chance to work on both small stuff and big stuff.

 Tell me a bit about what you have here in your home studio.

 For my controllers, I have a white Axiom Pro 61 and an Ableton Push.
 My computer is a 2008 Mac Pro.
 I used to have the first generation Pro Tools HD System, and then I switched out when that technology became archaic.
-So I use the Native system now, with an SSL XLogic Alpha Link as my I/O, since I’m familiar with SSL from my time at the Boom Boom Room.
+So I use the Native system now, with an SSL Alpha Link as my I/O, since I’m familiar with SSL from my time at the Boom Boom Room.

 You’ve mentioned a lot of SSL stuff.
 What is it that you’ve come to like about that brand of gear?